Culture, Ecology, and Earth Science

 interactions and the evolutionary

 My research interests and outputs transcend traditional disciplinary boundaries.
-My work lies at the intersection of evolutionary biology, paleoecology, geology, and archaeology.
-Although these fields differ in many respects, the common thread that weaves them together into a cohesive multidisciplinary perspective is the inextricable relationship between time and biology—in essence, how our world and its organisms change over time, biologically, ecologically, and culturally.
+My work lies at the intersection of archaeology, paleoecology, evolutionary biology, and geology.
+Although these fields differ in many respects, the common thread that weaves them together into a cohesive multidisciplinary perspective is the inextricable relationship between time, culture, and biology—in essence, how our world and its organisms change over time, biologically, ecologically, and culturally.

 150,000 years of ecological change